lessew/todo-files-as-tasks/README.md

 # Todo: Files as Tasks
 A todo plugin that treats files as tasks.
 Create smart lists by filtering on YAML properties:
 - Context (e.g. Desk, Phone, Read)
 - Status (e.g. Inbox, Waiting, Deferred)
 - Starred or unstarred
 - Label (any freetext value)

+# What problem does this plugin solve
+I find myself using Obsidian for two seperate use cases: One is for permanently archiving things that I know I need in the future, e.g. notes of books, people, organisations.
+The other is for my task list and journaling.
+Ideally I'd want these two in the same system, allowing me to easily convert a task into a larger note or journal, and promote that into my permanent archive.
+This also allows me to keep my scribbles and fiddles seperate from my permanent archive, keeping it clean and tidy.

+When using the Obsidian build-in tasks I find that:
+- These are treated as special case in many plugins, making them relatively difficult to organize (e.g dataview)
+- They are one-line tasks - and I need tasks that I can optionally use as journals and reference material

 # General usage and Limitations

-- Use yaml codeblocks starting with 'fat' to configure your list
+- Use yaml codeblocks starting with 'fat' to configure your list.
-- Each yaml codeblock starts with defining the rootpath from which the list should be created
+- Each yaml codeblock starts with defining the rootpath from which the list should be created.
 - From the rootpath, all .md files are read as tasks.
-Their parent folder is treated as project
+Their parent folder is treated as their project.
-- Each .md file can have optional context, status, starred, label YAML fields which can be used to filter
+- Each .md file can have optional context, status, starred, label YAML fields which can be used to filter on.
+- A simple 'not' keyword can be used to negate the filter.

 Usage examples: